intel/device-modeling-language/py/README.md

   SPDX-License-Identifier: MPL-2.0
 -->

-# A short hacking guide to dmlc
+# A Short Hacking Guide to DMLC

-This text is an attempt to make it easier for you to find your way around the sources and understand what is going on inside the DML compiler (`dmlc`).
+This text is intended to help you find your way around the sources and understand what is going on inside the DML compiler (`dmlc`).

 ## dml/dmlc.py